artlooklearn.com

 The rest of the petals will fan out in a spiral getting larger as they move towards the outside of the rose.

-• Add any parts of petals that fold over on themselves (these will usually be highlighted with shadows beneath them).
+• Add parts of petals that fold over on themselves (these will usually be highlighted with shadows beneath them).

 • Sketch in several leaves at the base of the flower.
 The sides of the leaves round outward and come together into a point.
 Think about a triangle shape with rounded edges.
 The back part of the leaf sits under the flower and is not visible.